Appearance

 Use Cases:

-- Cleanup after distribution completion
+- Cleanup after successful distribution (

 Example: